 When buying a new laptop and confused that which drive is best for you SSD or HDD?
-How it effect the overall performance of your laptop?
+How it affects the overall performance of your laptop?
 SSD vs HDD which one is better?
-Well, do not panic we are here with the brief explanation of SSD vs HDD speed, advantages and disadvantages which will help you decide that which drive is more suitable for you.
+Well, do not panic we are here with a brief explanation of SSD vs HDD speed, advantages, and disadvantages which will help you decide which drive is more suitable for you.
 As you know your needs better, keeping this in mind choose the storage type that will work best for you.

-SSD (solid state drives) and HDD (hard disk drives) are identical in physical specs, however the way they store data is quite different.
+SSD (solid-state drives) and HDD (hard disk drives) are identical in physical specs, however, the way they store data is quite different.
 As SSD employs memory for storage and HDD uses magnetic disk, so the difference is in the technology for storing and retrieving data.
 The other big differences are in price, speed, durability and storage capacity.
-So, without spending more time on introduction, let’s go towards the details.
+So, without spending more time on the introduction, let’s go towards the details.

 What is SSD?

 Solid-state drive is based on microchip and is a fast and secure drive.
 It was invented in 1970 and is relatively expensive.
 Initially, it was used as RAM for temporary use but when the size increases SSD is now sold as permanent storage device and compete HDD on every task.
 More, SSD utilizes flash memory so there are no moving parts.
 Due to this you won’t encounter data loss problem.
 In addition, what will you love the most about SSD is read and write speed which is from 250 MBps to 500 MBps.